PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 20:10:34
+Last updated: 2024-04-02 20:11:08
-Random Quote: The key to growth is the introduction of higher dimensions of consciousness into our awareness. - Laozi
+Random Quote: Things that were hard to bear are sweet to remember. - Seneca the Younger